State Department rejects further probe of diplomat's remarks

 Johnson told the inspector general investigators that he has throughout his professional life “respected both the law and the spirit” of the principles in the department's equal employment opportunity regulations and has ensured that all employees working for him do as well.
 He said he reviewed a video on workplace conduct after learning of the allegations against him.

-He suggested that the watchdog office not include the recommendations related to the alleged remarks in its report, investigators said.
-They said Johnson cited the lack of any formal complaints against him as ambassador and the “generally positive tone” of the broader review of embassy operations.
+The ambassador said the OIG should consider not including the recommendations related to the alleged remarks in their findings, citing the lack of any formal complaints against him and the “generally positive tone” of the broader review of embassy operations, according to the report.

 “If I have unintentionally offended anyone in the execution of my duties, I deeply regret that, but I do not accept that I have treated employees with disrespect or discriminated in any way,” he said.